-- Inventive Principles: The 40 inventive principles (Altshuller, 1998) can be used to provoke our thoughts and thus identifying specific solutions.
-If fundamental contradiction is already identified in the process of CECCA stated before, the contradiction matrix can be used to identify higher priority principles to solve the problem. - Trends: TRIZ Trends of Engineering System Evolution can be used to identify solutions and provoke our thought toward specific solutions. - Resources: TRIZ resource tool provides the user a systematic way of leveraging existing resources to achieve the same results.
-Either converting non-used/over- looked resources to be used or turning harmful "resources" into useful resources.
+- Trends: TRIZ Trends of Engineering System Evolution can be used to identify solutions and provoke our thoughts toward specific solutions. - Resources: TRIZ resource tool provides the user a systematic way of leveraging existing resources to achieve the same results.
+Either converting non-used/overlooked resources to be used or turning harmful "resources" into useful resources.